mashunterbd/Upload/README.md

 ```
 php -S 0.0.0.0:80
 ```
-This command will make the PHP server accessible on all interfaces, including the one used by your Android phone's hotspot. </br>
+<b>This command will make the PHP server accessible on all interfaces, including the one used by your Android phone's hotspot. </b> </br>

 Find your Android phone's IP address: Go to your Android phone's settings, then find the network settings section, and look for the IP address of your phone.
 It usually starts with "192.168.x.x" or "10.x.x.x".
 </br>